 Actions D: Monitoring the impact of project actions

-D1 - Monitoring the impact of the project
+D1 - Monitoring the impact of the project - COMPLETED

 D1.1: Improvement of hydro-morphological traits of the restored area